Guide for Parents to buying kids roller skates

 - Safety features: Look for roller skates with safety features such as a brake and ankle support.
 The brake should be easy to operate, and the ankle support should be comfortable and provide adequate protection.

-Some popular roller skate brands for children include Powerslide, Micro, FR, Chicago Skates, Roller Derby, and Kuxuan.
+Some popular roller skate and inline skate brands for children include Rollerblade, Powerslide, Micro, FR, K2, Fila, Bladerunner, Moxxi, Chicago Skates, Crazy Skates and Roller Derby.
 It's also a good idea to consult with a skate professional or a specialist at a sporting goods store to ensure you are choosing the best option for your child's needs.

 Roller skates for 10 year olds